 There's two types of K301 Kohler crankshafts.
 One is the early type.
 Its counterweights are the same width, and they're rounded with holes drilled.
 (Certain K241 crankshafts are like this, too.)
 The later K301 cranks have one wide and one narrow counterweight and both of them are machined flat to lighten them.

 The crankshaft to the right -> is the very early model K301 version, because the counterweights are the same width.
 This crankshaft was produced in 1966-early 1969, before the K321 (and the K341 and K361, which share the same crankshaft because the piston assemblies are balanced the same) came into production.
 The K321 went into production in late 1969.
 The counterweights on the crankshaft for the K321, K341 and K361 engines, one is narrow and the other is wide.
 When the K321, K341 and K361 engines were manufactured, Kohler stopped making this type of crank and used the K321, K341 and K361 crankshafts in the K301.
 They just machined part of the counterweights off and drilled a few holes to bring it into balance with the lighter weight K301 piston assembly.
-And I have experienced certain K301 engines vibrate severely for some unknown reason.
+And I have experienced certain K301 engines vibrate excessively for some unknown reason.
 I had to have the crankshaft dynamically and precision spin-balanced and then the engine ran smooth with a lot less vibration.
 This goes to show that the technology for single cylinder engine balancing during the 1960's isn't like it is today.

-K-series VS Magnum Crankshafts -
+K-series VS Magnum Crankshafts

 The K241 and M10 crankshafts have a shorter stroke (2.875") than the K301, K321, K341 and K361 cranks (3.25").
 The K241 and M10 crankshafts are in a class by themselves.
 Therefore, they can't be used in combination with a K301, K321, K341 and K361 connecting rod or piston assembly without extensive machine work and precision balancing.
 And the K301, K321, K341 and K361 cranks can't be used with a K241 connecting rod or piston assembly without extensive machine work and precision balancing.